CONTACT

 Community

-• South Britain Congregational Church: Trustee
+• South Britain Congregational Church: former Trustee

-• Southbury Chamber of Commerce
+• Southbury Chamber of Commerce: former member

-• Southbury Women’s Club: member and former President
+• Southbury Women’s Club: former member and President

 • Southbury Economic Development Commission: former Commissioner